Braised chicken with dates, red wine and saffron is a gorgeous main course with layers of bold, slightly sweet and savory flavors.

 Nutrition

-This recipe was originally published in September, 2012 and updated in August, 2021 with final photos and retested recipe.
+This recipe was originally published in September, 2012 and updated in September, 2024 with retested recipe and added information.

 Siobhan says